CityofSantaMonica/SalarySchedules.Client/data/README.md

 }
 ```

-The job class then has an array of steps, along with the other properties
+The job class then has an array of steps, along with the other properties.

 ```javascript
 {